Nairobi National Park-Kenya safari news

 Bird species in Nairobi National Park

 Nairobi National Park isn’t only host to wild animals but also bird species.
 There over 400 species of birds recorded within the boundaries of the park making this a prime destination for avid birders on short Kenya safaris to visit just like it is for Uganda safaris tourists with several birding spots just close to the airport.
 To check out for are bird species like the African crested cranes, African fish eagle, kori bustard, secretary bird, marabou stork, Rüppell’s vulture, martial eagle, great white pelican, Egyptian goose, hadada ibis, sacred ibis, malachite kingfisher, wagtail, yellow billed stork, go away bird, hamerkop, Madagascar bee-eater, plovers, African jacana and many more.

-Really convenient for a wildlife safari in Kenya is Nairobi National Park with numerous wildlife and just few kilometers from the city, convenient, see wildlife just after a short drive and a great experience not any where else in the continent.
+Tour Kenya to Nairobi National Park with numerous wildlife and just few kilometers from the city, convenient, see wildlife just after a short drive and a great experience not any where else in the continent.
 Kenya is one of the spectacular destinations to visit in East Africa yet for the now popular gorilla trekking safaris many tourists tailor their trips with a Uganda gorilla trekking safari, gorilla safari Rwanda or Congo gorilla trekking safari destinations joined by chartered flights.
 A Uganda tour, Rwanda safaris or Congo tours tailored to your trip is one of the ways to get the most out of an African holiday trip.